 Translators and interpreters all recognize the fact that the Hebrew language is a vastly different from English.
 The two languages’ origins are dissimilar, they sound different, are written with different characters and spoken in a different cultural context.

-So what are the challenges in translating from English to Hebrew or vice versa?
+So what are the challenges in English-Hebrew translation or vice versa?

 - Length of texts

 There’s been much discussion about which is the richest language in terms of vocabulary.
 English is a cosmopolitan language open to a range of cultural influences, enabling it to adopt and adapt new foreign words.
 English language tends to use more descriptive text than most other languages since its rich vocabulary can express nuances and depth.

 By contrast, Hebrew – originally a biblical language with very limited outside influence that was dormant for 2000 years – has a relatively limited vocabulary and tends toward short descriptions.

 Semitic languages such as Hebrew usually use three-letter root words, but add many single letter prefixes to denote conjunctions, prepositions, etc. In such a way one word in Hebrew may correspond in translation to four words in English!
 For example, the word ‘ כשאלך’ means ‘when I will go’.